TinkeringButReallyPlayingWithFire/Windsward/README.md

 Windswards core theme in terms of color and layout is based on autumn, and I conceptually thought of windmills in fall which stuck with me thoughtout the entire process:- from pre planning to the first initialisation.

-I sincerely thank you for your interest in me!
 <br>
-Arman

 ## Getting Started